 Kissing the Muse

-Through playful, inspiring, expressive-art actions (called "kissing practices"), readers embark on a parallel journey of self-discovery to find their own unique muse to embrace.
-The muse is a mirror of our inner artist.
-She reflects our innate creative potential—as the author of your own life’s story, and as a supporting character on the world’s stage.
-It doesn’t matter whether we dabble with watercolor, or cake frosting; work professionally in the arts—or can't draw a stick figure to save our sister.
-Kissing our muse can rekindle a spark of mystery, passion, and a touch of the divine in your life that illuminates your way to happiness—through a unique and transformative art-making practice.
+The muse is a mirror of your inner artist.
+She reflects your innate creative potential—as the author of your own life’s story, and as a supporting character on the world’s stage.
+It doesn’t matter whether you dabble with watercolor, or cake frosting, write poetry or prose, or can't draw a stick figure to save your sister.
+Kissing your muse will rekindle a spark of mystery, magic, and a touch of the divine in your life that illuminates your way to happiness—through a unique and transformative art-making practice.